 You may be treated glucocorticoids (such as prednisone).
 These are given along with other medicines that slow down the immune response.

 Medicines used with prednisone to treat GPA include:

 These medicines are effective in severe disease but they may cause serious side effects.
 Talk to your health care provider about your treatment plan.

 Other medicines used for the condition include:

-Support groups with others who suffer from similar diseases may help patients and their families learn about their diseases and adjust to the changes associated with the treatment.
+Support groups with others who suffer from similar diseases may help people with the condition and their families learn about the diseases and adjust to the changes associated with the treatment.

-Without treatment, people with this disease can die within a few months.
+Without treatment, people with severe forms of this disease can die within a few months.

 With treatment, the outlook for most patients is good.
-Studies have shown that most people who receive corticosteroids and cyclophosphamide get much better.
+Most people who receive corticosteroids and other medicines that slow the immune response get much better.

 Complications most often occur when the disease is not treated.
-People with GPA develop tissue damage (lesions) in the respiratory tract and the kidneys.
-Kidney lesions cause glomerulonephritis, which may result in blood in the urine and kidney failure.
+People with GPA develop tissue damage in the lungs, airways, and the kidneys.
+Kidney involvement may result in blood in the urine and kidney failure.
 Kidney disease can quickly get worse.
 Kidney function may not improve even when the condition is controlled by medicines.

-If untreated, kidney failure and death occur in most of patients.
+If untreated, kidney failure and possibly death occur in most cases.